-Psychoanalysis is a form of psychotherapy based on understanding the unconscious mental processes that determine people’s thoughts, actions, and feelings.
-The therapy then relates those processes to an individual and any psychological or physical suffering they may be experiencing.
+Psychoanalysis is a form of psychotherapy based on understanding the unconscious mental processes that determine a person’s thoughts, actions, and feelings.
+Therapy helps to identify and relate these unconscious processes to a person and to any psychological or physical issues they may be experiencing.

-A trained psychoanalyst works with the premise that human beings are largely unaware of the factors that lead them to a particular behavior or feeling.
-The analyst uses talk therapy to explore the patient’s thought patterns, reactions, and feelings.
-Once the unconscious mental material is brought forward in discussion, the hope is that a patient will have better control over the corresponding emotions and behaviors.
+A trained psychoanalyst works with the idea that human beings are largely unaware of the factors that lead them to a particular behavior or feeling.
+The psychoanalyst uses talk therapy to explore thought patterns, reactions, and feelings.
+Once the unconscious mental material is brought forward in discussion, you will have better control over your emotions and behaviors.

-Psychoanalysis is one of the most intensive forms of treatment in terms of time and financial commitments.
-It usually requires years for patient and analyst to reach a point where patterns have been identified and can be observed for treatment.
-For a traditional psychoanalysis treatment, a patient meets with an analyst three to five times a week for an average of 45 minutes per visit.
+Psychoanalysis is one of the most intensive forms of treatment in terms of time and financial commitment.
+It usually requires years for you and your analyst to reach a point where patterns can be identified and observed.
+In traditional psychoanalysis, a person meets with a psychoanalyst three to five times a week for an average of 45 minutes per visit.

 - feelings of isolation